How to set Instagram to use less cellular data

 Save data when you’re using Instagram

-1. Launch the Instagram app and tap your profile picture icon from the bottom right to go to your profile screen.
+1. Launch the Instagram app, then tap your profile picture at the bottom right to go to your profile screen.

-2. Tap the hamburger menu icon from the top and choose Settings and privacy.
+2. Tap the hamburger menu icon at the top to access app settings.

 3. Scroll down and tap Media quality.
 On Android, it’s called Data usage and media quality.